SVKruik-Organization/SK-Bots/README.md

-# Discord Bots v2 - Home
+# Discord Bots - Home

 [![Release Broadcast](https://github.com/SVKruik-Organization/Discord-Bots/actions/workflows/broadcast.yml/badge.svg)](https://github.com/SVKruik-Organization/Discord-Bots/actions/workflows/broadcast.yml)

-Welcome to my second Discord bot repository.
-You can have a look at the old bots [here](https://github.com/SVKruik/Discord-Bots).
-Feel free to browse through the code, and if you want to contribute or have questions, hit me up!
+Welcome to the Discord bots repository.
+This project is a child project of the [SVKruik Organization](https://github.com/SVKruik-Organization), so you can find the issue boards there.

 Below you can find some information and links to even more information.